nixlang-wiki/nixlang-wiki/nixos.md

 # NixOS

-To browse the contents of this section, open in the file view.
+To browse the contents of this section, use the browse view.